knative-extensions/security-guard/pkg/apis/wsecurity/v1alpha1/README.md

 Periodically:

 1. Pile.Merge(someOtherPile) - Merge someOtherPile to Pile.
 Note that Piles consume other piles - once someOtherPile is added to pile it is no longer usable.
 1. Config.Learn(pile) - Learn a new config rules based on a pile.
+Note that Configs consume piles - once pile is learned by a config it is no longer usable.
 1. Config.Fuse(someOtherConfig) - Fuse configs to form a new config from an old one.
 Note that configs consume someOtherConfigs - once someOtherConfig is fused to a config it is no longer usable.

 Note: